-this ban.
-The headmaster of the school in Imielnik noted that in his village more animals had been slaughtered after the introduction of this ban than earlier.
+animals had been slaughtered after the introduction of this ban than earlier.
 This procedure was widely employed by butchers who claimed that they were only slaughtering animals for their own use.
 Next, they speculated and raised prices.
-The chronicle author complained that for poorer people and minor clerks two meat-free days a week turned into whole meat-free weeks.
-In 1915, the prices rose by 100-200%.
+The chronicle author complained that for poorer people and minor clerks two meat-free days a week turned into whole meat-free weeks44.
+In 1915, the prices rose by 100-200%45.
 In subsequent months of the same year maximum prices of crude oil, rye and wheat flour were regulated.
 A ban on slaughtering sows was issued.
 Raw sheep yarn and cotton fabrics were confiscated.
 Prices of butter and milk were regulated and their consumption was rationed.
 On 8 December, copper, brass and nickel objects were requisitioned and these were followed by chrome and tungsten.
-Local communities were warned not to waste or damage their agricultural produce.
+Local communities were warned not to waste or damage their agricultural produce46.

 Scarcities of food products on the market were noticeable also in 1917.
 It was assumed that the reason for this situation was a poor harvest of potatoes in the previous year.
 Due to the shortage of artificial fertilisers and workforce, the area intended for sugar beet cultivation was reduced.
 The state authorities started to intervene in the breeding of animals and ordered the slaughter of thin animals that would not bring any profit in the future.
 The situation worsened during the draught of 1917, which resulted, among other things, in reduced production of butter.
 Farmers, who had so far produced butter themselves, were ordered by authorities to deliver butter to dairies.
-This decree, according to the village school chroniclers, was generally ignored.
+This decree, according to the village school chroniclers, was generally ignored47.

 At the same time, a plague of caterpillars affected orchards and gardens.
 To prevent damage to agricultural produce, pupils collected nests of the pests from fruit trees and cabbage plants and burnt them.
 May of the following year saw a plague of May beetles.
-Children from Sławno were instructed to collect the insects, and in the case of feed shortage, dead May beetles were used to feed pigs.
+Children from Sławno were instructed to collect the insects, and in the case of feed shortage, dead May beetles were used to feed pigs48.

 Despite the worsening economic situation, people still tried to help soldiers on the front.
 They started to send warm clothes and woolen articles prepared by women and young girls to the front instead of the food products that had prevailed during the first months of the war.
 Often the pages of school chronicles contain information about collections of wool, blankets and felt or money for buying them.
+Some of these actions were spontaneously initiated by communities, others were initiated by different authorities.
+Generally, local communities took part in such collections in large numbers; the German chroniclers also praise the involvement of the Poles, but almost solely regarding the actions organised by the Red Cross49.

-NSPG, ARC, KSwG, p.
+47 NSPG, ARC, KSwG, p.
 56.

-Ibid., p.
+48 Ibid., p.
 58; UGwK, ARC, KSwS, pp. 172-173.